wftutorials/flask-beginner-tutorial/README.md

 # Conclusion

-You have just complete a crash course in flask.
-You can now get started in building web applications.
+You have just completed a crash course in flask.
+You can now get started building web applications.
 There is alot more to learn.
 Thanks for taking the time to learn with wfTutorials.